 How did the initial surgery go?

 My tumor had been compromised.
-While it was compromised during surgery or whether it was compromised prior, we don’t know.
+[If] it was compromised during surgery or whether it was compromised prior, we don’t know.
 She considered surgery to be a success.

 She told me they’d have results in 24 hours and she didn’t expect for there to be any issues whatsoever.

-So they took my ovary and it was attached to my fallopian tube on my right side.
+They took my ovary, and it was attached to my fallopian tube on my right side.
 That was what was biopsied.
 Women who have C-sections, I have a lot more respect for you because it was pretty challenging afterwards.

 I had never had an abdominal surgery before, so I hadn’t thought about the fact that even though it was lower, below the bikini line, having to try to move and get out of bed was challenging.

 I left the hospital on a Friday, a holiday weekend.
-I hadn’t gotten the results by the end of Friday, knew I wouldn’t Monday because it was a holiday.
+I hadn’t gotten the results by the end of Friday [and] knew I wouldn’t Monday because it was a holiday.